solidoss/solidframe/solid/frame/README.md

 Because of the second constraint, we cannot use a naked pointer to connection (/*something*/ = this), but we can use a std::shared_ptr<Connection>.
 The problem is that, then, the connection should have some synchronization mechanism in place (not very desirable in an asynchronous design).

-SolidFrame's solution for this is a temporally unique run-time ID for objects.
+SolidFrame's solution for the above problem is a temporally unique run-time ID for objects.
 Every object derived from either solid::frame::Object or solid::frame::aio::Object has associated such a unique ID which can be used to notify those objects with events.

+### The asynchronous, active objects model

+As explained above central to SolidFrame's architecture are the solid::frame::Object and solid::frame::aio::Object with their temporally unique run-time IDs.

 Closely related to either Objects are:
  * _solid::frame::Manager_: Passive, synchronized container of registered objects.
 The Objects are stored grouped by services.
 It allows sending notification events to specific objects identified by their run-time unique ID.